Prehistoric period and culture in India Upsc

 The dating of the prehistoric period is done scientifically.
 The technique of radiocarbon dating is commonly used for this purpose.
 It is based on measuring the loss of carbon in organic materials over a period of time.

 Another dating method is known as dendro-chronology.
 It refers to the number of tree rings in wood.
-By counting the number of tree rings in the wood, the date of the wood is arrived at.
+By counting the number of tree rings in the wood, the date the wood arrived at is determined.

 The Old Stone Age sites are widely found in various parts of the Indian subcontinent.
 These sites are generally located near water sources.
 Several rock shelters and caves used by the Paleolithic people are scattered across the subcontinent.